 - Do you see puffins in the fog?

 Yes!
 The puffins feel safe from predators in the fog; therefore, we find them relaxing and loafing at the waters surface.

 There are 50+ seals found at Weber’s Dry Ledge.
 The number we see varies from trip to trip depending on the tide and their behavior at any given moment.
 But we always see seals!

 Some seals stay along the coast year round.
 They leave Weber’s Dry Ledge and move into warmer, sheltered waters.
 Most seals head south to Massachusetts and beyond.

 - What can we expect to see?

 This trip journeys around the undeveloped islands north of New Harbor.
 Old fish docks and fish houses still remain and the old village of Loudsville can be seen.
-Herons, osprey and other wildlife are often seen quietly fishing along the serene shores of these beautiful islands.
+Herons, osprey, eagles and other wildlife are often seen quietly fishing along the serene shores of these beautiful islands.
 The trees are starting to change color and mix with the dark green hue of the spruce trees.